Hengle/LSky-Unity/README.md

 <img src="Pics/Sky3.png">

 --------------
-> I am using this asset for prototypes. this repo is archived LSky v4.0 comming soon.
+> I am using this asset for prototypes. this repo is archived Celeste Sky comming soon.
 --------------

 Status: